-During 2014, we purchased \$37.5 of preferred equity of Moderna, a nonpublic biotechnology company, which was recorded at cost.
-During the first quarter of 2018, Moderna announced the completion of a new round of financing.
-We considered this transaction and the rights of the new shares issued in the new round, compared to the rights of the preferred equity that we hold, and concluded that Moderna's new round of financing represented an observable price change in an orderly transaction for a similar investment.
+During 2014, we purchased \$37.5 of preferred stock of Moderna Therapeutics, Inc. (Moderna), a privately held biotechnology company, which was recorded at cost.
+During the first quarter 2018, Moderna announced the completion of a new round of financing.
+We considered this transaction and the rights of the new shares issued in the new round, compared to the rights of the preferred equity that we held, and concluded that Moderna's new round of financing represented an observable price change in an orderly transaction for a similar investment.
 We further concluded, based on the respective rights of the stock and consideration of potential liquidity events, that the value of our preferred stock was equivalent to the value of the newly issued preferred stock.
 As a result, we recognized an unrealized gain of \$100.8 in investment income during the first quarter 2018 to adjust our equity investment in Moderna to fair value as of the date of the observable price change, based on the per share price in Moderna's new round of financing.

-On December 6, 2018, Moderna completed its initial public offering (IPO) and shares of Moderna began trading on the Nasdaq Global Select Market under the symbol "MRNA".
+On December 6, 2018, Moderna completed its initial public offering (IPO) and shares of Moderna began trading on the Nasdaq Global Select Market under the symbol "MRNA."
 As part of the IPO, our preferred stock was converted into Moderna common stock and subject to a one year lock-up period.
-As our equity investment in Moderna common stock now has a readily determinable fair value, we are recording the investment at fair value, with the effects of the holding period restriction estimated using an option pricing valuation model.
+As our equity investment in Moderna common stock now had a readily determinable fair value, we began to record the investment at fair value, with the effects of the holding period restriction estimated using an option pricing valuation model.
 During the fourth quarter 2018, we recognized an unrealized loss of \$56.4 in investment income to adjust our investment in Moderna to fair value as of December 31, 2018.

-The carrying value of this investment was \$81.9 and \$37.5 as of December 31, 2018 and 2017, respectively.
+The fair value of this investment was \$81.9 as of December 31, 2018.